-Since the early church many have written about this dispensation with varying opinions.
-Some believe we are in the millennium now, others expect it to come to pass in the future before Christ returns, and some, as we do, expect that Christ must return first before this kingdom can come.
-These views are respectively called amillennialism, postmillennialism, and premillennialism.
-We believe from rightly dividing the Word of God in in “premillennialism,” as noted below.
+Since the early church, many have written about this dispensation with varying opinions.
+Some believe we are in the Millennium now, others expect it to come to pass in the future before Christ returns, and some, as we do, expect that Christ must return first before this kingdom can come.
+These views are respectively called; amillennialism, postmillennialism, and premillennialism.
+We believe, from rightly dividing the Word of God, in “premillennialism,” as noted below.

 Amillennialism.
-A view popularized by the early church writers Augustine and Origen, third and fourth centuries, and it subsequent rise in the Roman Catholic Church, its most general character is a denial of the literal reign of Christ upon the earth after His Second Advent.
-It is Amillennial or Nonmillennial because it denies such a literal reign of Christ on earth and states that the eternal state will immediately follow the Second Coming of Christ.
-“A” millennial means, “without a millennium,” as they do not believe in a literal 1,000 year reign by Jesus Christ on earth.
-As such, the present age between the first and second comings is the fulfillment of the millennium.
+A view popularized by the early church writers Augustine and Origen, third and fourth centuries, and it subsequent rise in the Roman Catholic Church.
+Its most general character is a denial of the literal reign of Christ upon the earth after His Second Advent.
+It is amillennial or nonmillennial, because it denies such a literal reign of Christ on earth and states that the eternal state will immediately follow the Second Coming of Christ.
+“A” Millennial means, “without a Millennium,” as they do not believe in a literal 1,000-year reign by Jesus Christ on earth.
+As such, the present age between the first and second comings is the fulfillment of the Millennium.

 Regarding Satan being bound, they believe he was bound at the first coming of Christ, consisting in Christ’s triumph over him, first in His temptations and later in every triumph which stems from Christ.